 What is a single split system?

-Single split air conditioners are ideal for heating or cooling one area or one room of your house.
-They are easy to install and great in temperature control and efficiency.
+A single split air conditioner is ideal for heating or cooling one area or one room of your house.
+It is easy to install, great at temperature control and excellent in efficiency.
 Split air conditioners come in either Cooling Only or Reverse Cycle (which offers heating and cooling).
-Split systems also come in inverters (variable speed compressor) and non inverter or fix speed (single speed on and off compressor).
-Inverters are are more efficient to run, can achieve desired temperature quicker and quieter to run than fix speed units.
-They are also more smooth when running and able to handle a greater range of temperatures then non inverter systems.
+A split system also comes in inverters (variable speed compressor) and non inverter or fix speed (single speed on and off compressor).
+An Inverter is more efficient to run, can achieve desired temperature quicker and quieter to run, also maintain a more stable temperature than a fix speed unit.
 Cold Bear Air recommends inverter technology for offering greater comfort to your home.

 What air conditioner brand should I get?

 Each air conditioner brand makes different air conditioners.
 They offer different functions and features.
 They are also different in factors such as efficiency, quietness and air flow rate.
-There is no one air conditioner for all and it depends on what functions and features you want or need.
-Cold Bear Air offers a wide range of air conditioner brands including Mitsubishi Heavy Industries, Midea, Hitachi, Toshiba, Mitsubishi Electric, Fujitsu, Daikin and Panasonic for you to choose from and our sales technicians are able to give you the best choice for air conditioning.
+There is no one air conditioner for all and it depends on what functions and features that individual prefer.
+Cold Bear Air offers a wide range of air conditioner brands including Daikin, Mitsubishi Heavy Industries, Mitsubishi Electric, Fujitsu, Panasonic, Hitachi, Toshiba, Gree and more.
+Our sales technicians are able to give you the best choice for your air conditioning need.

 The indoor unit (evaporator) comes in various types to suit different situations.

-Wall mounted type: The most commonly used split system, its evaporator is designed in such a way that it mounts top of a wall.
+Wall mounted type: The most commonly used split system, it is designed in such a way that it mounts top of a wall.
 It gains popularity from its cost effective install.

-Bulkhead type: This type of split system is designed to be installed in bulkheads (concealed plaster boxes), usually with linear slot diffusers installed to provide openings for air flow.
+Bulkhead type: It is designed to be installed in bulkheads (concealed plaster spaces), usually with linear slot diffusers or bar grille diffusers and return air grilles installed.
 This type of split system is ideal for those who want the unit to be unobtrusive.